klmnden/azure-docs.tr-tr/articles/hdinsight/spark/apache-spark-deep-learning-caffe.md

     #compile CaffeOnSpark
     pushd ${CAFFE_ON_SPARK}
-    #always clean up the environment before building (especially when rebuiding), or there will be errors such as "failed to execute goal org.apache.maven.plugins:maven-antrun-plugin:1.7:run (proto) on project caffe-distri: An Ant BuildException has occured: exec returned: 2"
+    #always clean up the environment before building (especially when rebuiding), or there will be errors such as "failed to execute goal org.apache.maven.plugins:maven-antrun-plugin:1.7:run (proto) on project caffe-distri: An Ant BuildException has occurred: exec returned: 2"
     make clean
     #the build step usually takes 20~30 mins, since it has a lot maven dependencies
     make build